 By most accounts, Elon Musk has wanted to see humans settle on the distant red planet, Mars, for many years.
 For this purpose, a huge vessel known as Starship is being developed at SpaceX's facility in Boca Chica, TX.
 For this giant rocket, SpaceX has built a new engine, the Raptor.
 Since 2019, prototypes of Starship have been built by SpaceX and tested.
 Since colonizing Mars has been a life-long dream for me, the saga of Starship by SpaceX is worthy of its very own page at Astra's Stargate.

 Having seen the progress of SpaceX on Elon Musk's journey to Mars, I am totally convinced that Elon will make his dreams come true.
-Built from scratch, the Falcon 9 rocket has proven its reliability well over 225 successful launches.
+Built from scratch, the Falcon 9 rocket has proven its reliability in well over 300 successful launches.

 Starship at the Moon